bjornmeansbear/lectureScripts/ClimateDesigners.md

 To me, Success equals climate designers not needing to exist... designer becomes synonymous w/ climate designers; as an og we don't need to exist once that happens...

 ## 3. Signs Signalling Sustainability

+Some connection to project drawdown?

+## SSS > signs signaling sust (to come back to)

 [start with imager Bakke demo rig???]